 Bioscience Honors Program

-Students interested in genomic pathology or molecular genetics may qualify to participate in the Bioscience Honors Program, a partnership with the Department of Pathology, Anatomy and Cell Biology in Jefferson Medical College and Jefferson Hospital's clinical laboratories.
+Students interested in genomic pathology or molecular genetics may qualify to participate in the Bioscience Honors Program, a partnership with the Department of Pathology, Anatomy and Cell Biology in Sidney Kimmel Medical College and Jefferson Hospital's clinical laboratories.
 This is a chance for students to stretch their academic experience and job prospects through in-depth study of genomic pathology and molecular genetics.
 Opportunities in other specialized programs will be added in the future.